 Log Management

 Log management involves collecting, analyzing, and storing log data generated by various systems and applications.
 Administrators use log management tools to monitor system activities, troubleshoot issues, and ensure security.
+Security monitoring of logs and intrusion data complements system performance monitoring, providing admins with both operational and defensive visibility.

 Navigating the dynamic landscape of administration involves adeptly managing infrastructures and services like the following.